Kenneth Horne: Service in the RAF

-In March 1943 Horne was posted to the Air Ministry in London, with the acting rank of wing commander.
+In March 1943 Horne was posted to the Air Ministry in London.
 On 26 April 1944 he was promoted to the war substantive rank of squadron leader.
 Continuing to broadcast on Ack-Ack, Beer-Beer, he also began to write sketches for the programme, and make broadcasts on other shows, including the Overseas Recorded Broadcasting Service (ORBS), to be transmitted to British forces in the Middle East.
 His work with ORBS brought him into contact with Flight Lieutenant Richard Murdoch, who he jokingly introduced in one broadcast as "the station commander of Much-Binding-in-the-Marsh"; with a great deal in common in their backgrounds and a similar sense of humour, the pair quickly formed a friendship.
 Horne informed Murdoch of a squadron leader vacancy in his section at the Ministry, and Murdoch became his colleague.
 Murdoch, a professional actor and entertainer for 12 years before the war, recognised Horne's talent as a performer, and used his contacts to secure him more broadcasting work.
 (Note: Murdoch's most notable role before meeting Horne was in Band Waggon, with Arthur Askey in 1938 to 1939, before a stage tour in 1939 and a film in 1940.)

 After Horne has been on holiday:

 Murdoch: But sir, honestly you are looking sunburned, all except the top of your head.

 Horne: Well Murdoch, it was pretty hot on the beach in Bermuda so I kept my bowler on most of the time.

 Murdoch: Very wise of you sir. ...You are looking sunburned.
 Are you like that all over?

 Horne: (pause) There's one little place that you really must see when you go to Bermuda, Murdoch...